 How Much Does Scalp Micropigmentation Cost?

-Depending on the degree of hair loss, here is an approximate guide of what you might expect to pay for SMP:
+Depending on the degree of hair loss, here is an approximate guide to what you might expect to pay for SMP:

 Mild Hair Loss